 Nitrate in drinking water at levels above 10 ppm is a health risk to infants less than six months of age.
+High nitrate levels in drinking water can cause blue baby syndrome.
+Nitrate levels may rise quickly for short periods of time because of rainfall or agricultural activity.
+If you are caring for an infant, you should ask for advice from your health care provider.
 Seasonally, the Scioto River can experience elevated levels of nitrate due to agricultural runoff.
 To reduce the health risk to infants the City of Columbus recently added a treatment process, called anion exchange, to the Dublin Road Water Plant to remove nitrate.
 Anion exchange works like a giant water softener and pulls nitrate from the water as it flows through a bed of resin beads.
 Extensive water quality testing in the watershed upstream of the water plant by the Water Quality Assurance Laboratory helps to determine when we need to turn on the anion exchange system.
 Then additional water quality testing of the finished drinking water confirms that the nitrate level has been reduced below 10 ppm and is safe for infants.